 Your health care provider will do a physical exam to look for an enlarged spleen or liver.
 You may also have abnormal blood flow in the toes or feet that causes skin damage in these areas.

 Other tests may include:

-In a small number of patients, the disease will change into acute leukemia or myelofibrosis.
+Rarely, the disease will change into acute leukemia or myelofibrosis.

-Call your health care provider:
+Call your health care provider if:

 Essential thrombocythemia; Essential thrombocytosis

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.